randdusing/cordova-plugin-bluetoothle/readme.md

 ### discover ###
 Discover all the devices services, characteristics and descriptors.
 Doesn't need to be called again after disconnecting and then reconnecting.
-Android support only.
-Calling on iOS will return void.
+Android support only. iOS will return null.

 ```javascript
 bluetoothle.discover(discoverSuccessCallback, discoverErrorCallback);